Then & Now (Asia album): Reception

 The album only peaked at number 114 on the Billboard 200 and did not reach UK Albums Chart at all.
-However, it sold steadily over years and was certified gold on 23 July 1998 for over half a million copies shipped in the United States, where remains the group's third best selling album, trailing Asia and Alpha.
+However, it sold steadily over years and was certified gold on 23 July 1998 for over half a million copies shipped in the United States, where it remains the group's third best selling album, trailing Asia and Alpha.
 To promote Then & Now, "Days Like These" was released as a single.
 The song gained substantial airplay during the summer of 1990 and was a number two hit on the Mainstream Rock chart.
-Despite this, the single stumbled at number 64 on the Billboard Hot 100 and has been the last to date chart entry for Asia in the United States.
+Despite this, the single stalled at number 64 on the Billboard Hot 100 and has been the last to date chart entry for Asia in the United States.